geoblacklight/geoblacklight-schema/README.md

 ## Solr4 schema implementation

-The schema XML is on Github here: https://github.com/sul-dlss/geoblacklight-schema/blob/master/conf/schema.xml.
+The [schema.xml](https://github.com/sul-dlss/geoblacklight-schema/blob/master/conf/schema.xml) is on Github.

 Note on the types: